PROGRAMS YOU SHOULD KNOW ABOUT:

 Withdrawal

-Acute alcohol withdrawal is a medical emergency requiring hospitalization.
+Alcohol withdrawal is a medical emergency requiring hospitalization, especially if someone is pregnant.

 Alcohol withdrawal is treated with benzodiazepine medications, typically with doses adjusted to the severity of the patient's symptoms (9).